ManagedBass/ManagedBass/README.md

 ```

 * Download the BASS libraries from http://un4seen.com and place them in Build Output Directory.

+## Supported Frameworks and Platforms
+Our goal is to support all platforms and frameworks that Un4seen Bass supports.
+The nuget package contains support for the following targets:
+- .NET Framework 4.5+
+- .NET 8.0+
+- .NET Standard 2.0+
+- Xamarin.iOS**

+with the following platforms:
+- Windows
+- Linux
+- MacOS
+- Android
+- iOS**

+** NOTE that we create a specific iOS version, as iOS requires that you statically link the native Bass libraries.
+  Other platforms (Linux, Android, Mac, etc) should be able to use the .NET Standard 2.0 or .NET 8 versions of our wrapper.

 ## Changelog
 See our [releases page](https://github.com/ManagedBass/ManagedBass/releases)